 Department of Social Services have comprehensive Information about My Aged Care on their website.
 Contact centre: 1800 200 422.

-Advance Care Planning (ACP), is planning for the future which includes: making a will, appointing a power of attorney or an enduring guardianship.
+Advance Care Planning (ACP), is planning for the future which includes: making a will, appointing a power of attorney and an enduring guardianship.
 All healthcare and community health care staff may need to explain ACP to their patients.
 Depending on your role this could be a general discussion or more formally as part of a treatment plan.
 General Practitioners (GPs) have a central role in ACPs given the frequency and nature of care provided as well as typically the long term trust inbuilt in the relationship that develops between Doctors’ and their patients.

-The Ambulance Authorised Palliative Care Plan aims to support paramedic decision making in meeting the needs of individual patients with specific medical conditions.The plan allows paramedics responding to a Triple Zero (000) call to treat palliative patients in their own home, on the instructions of their GP when a detailed in the plan is in place, rather than transfer them to hospital.
+The Ambulance Authorised Palliative Care Plan aims to support paramedic decision making in meeting the needs of individual patients with specific medical conditions.The plan allows paramedics responding to a Triple Zero (000) call to treat palliative patients in their own home, on the instructions of their GP when a detailed plan is in place, rather than transfer them to hospital.

 The My Wishes website contains important information and helpful resources including: